fpgmaas/deptry/README.md

 ---

-_deptry_ is a command line tool to check for issues with dependencies in a poetry managed Python project.
-It checks for four types of issues:
+_deptry_ is a command line tool to check for issues with dependencies in a poetry managed Python project, such as obsolete or missing dependencies.

-- Obsolete dependencies: Dependencies which are added to your project's dependencies, but which are not used within the codebase.
-- Missing dependencies: Modules that are imported within your project, but no corresponding package is found in the environment.
-- Transitive dependencies: Packages from which code is imported, but the package (A) itself is not in your projects dependencies.
-Instead, another package (B) is in your list of dependencies, which depends on (A).
-Package (A) should be added to your project's list of dependencies.
-- Misplaced dependencies: Development dependencies that should be included as regular dependencies.

-_deptry_ detects these issues by scanning the imported modules within all Python files in a directory and its subdirectories, and comparing those to the dependencies listed in _pyproject.toml_.
+Dependency issues are detected by scanning for imported modules within all Python files in a directory and its subdirectories, and comparing those to the dependencies listed in pyproject.toml.

 ---